cghayes99/Get-My-App-To-Heroku/README.md

      └── index.html
 ```

-When your are happy with you app and ready to deploy then push your code to github.
+When your are happy with you app and ready to deploy then push your code to GitHub.

 ## Heroku Dashboard